VITObelgium/URGENT_RiskManagementToolbox/README.md

 ### 3. Toolbox configuration file
-RiskManagementToolbox is designed to use JSON configuration file, where the user defines the optimization problem(s), initial state, and variable constrains.
+RiskManagementToolbox is designed to use JSON configuration file, where the user defines the optimization problem(s), initial state, and variable constraints.

 Recently the following optimization problem(s) are supported: